the-linck/ComponentComposer/readme.md

 # Component Composer

-Stateless syntax-sugar component that composes several JSX components in a single one.
+Stateless syntax-sugar components that composes several JSX components in a single one.